-- Elevation of eligible residential structures to the 100-year BFE based on year 2075 hydrology.
+- Elevation of eligible residential structures to the 100-year base flood elevation (BFE) based on year 2082 hydrology.
 Elevations will not exceed 13 feet.
 Tenants of structures that will be elevated, who are temporarily displaced by the project implementation are eligible for certain benefits in accordance with Uniform Relocation Assistance and Real Property Acquisition Policies for Federal and Federally Assisted Projects of 1970, Public Law 91-646, 84 Stat.
 1894 (42 U.S.C.
 4601), as amended by the Surface Transportation and Uniform Relocation Assistance Act of 1987, Title IV of Public Law 100-17, 101 Stat.
 246-256; 49 Code of Federal Regulations 24; and HUD Handbook 1378. - 2.
 Dry flood proofing of eligible non-residential structures to make the structure watertight below the BFE to prevent flood waters from entering, which may include one or more of the following methods: using waterproof membranes or sealants to reduce seepage of floodwater through walls and wall penetrations; use of watertight shields for doors and windows; reinforcing walls to withstand floodwater pressure and impact forces generated by floating debris; anchoring the structure to resist flotation, collapse, and lateral movement; and/or installing drainage collection systems and sump pumps to prevent sewer backup, control the interior water level, or reduce hydrostatic pressure on the slab and walls.
-Dry flood proofing will be completed on eligible structures at or below 3 feet depth in based on hydrologic conditions predicted to occur in 2025 (the beginning of the 50-year period of analysis).

-3. \Historic structures will be considered for flood proofing and elevation to sites outside of the 2075 floodplain after consultation pursuant to Section 106 of the National Historic Preservation Act.
+Dry flood proofing will be completed on eligible structures at or below 3 feet depth in based on hydrologic conditions predicted to occur in 2032 (the beginning of the 50-year period of analysis). - Historic structures will be considered for flood proofing and elevation to sites outside of the 2082 floodplain after consultation pursuant to Section 106 of the National Historic Preservation Act.
+Although the National Flood Insurance Project (NFIP) provides some relief for historic structures from having to comply with floodplain management requirements, the NFIP and Federal Emergency Management Agency (FEMA) recognize that historic structures should participate in mitigation measures that can reduce the impacts of flood damages.

-Although the NFIP provides some relief for historic structures from having to comply with floodplain management requirements, the NFIP and FEMA recognize that historic structures should participate in mitigation measures that can reduce the impacts of flood damages. \Under the NFIP regulations and the floodplain regulations of some of the communities in the Study Area, an historic structure is not eligible for elevation if the elevation or alteration through flood proofing methods will preclude the structure's continued designation as an "historic structure" or will be damaging to the historical character or value of the structure as determined by the Louisiana State Historic Preservation Office.
+Under the NFIP regulations and the floodplain regulations of some of the communities in the study area, an historic structure is not eligible for elevation if the elevation or alteration through flood proofing methods will preclude the structure's continued designation as an "historic structure" or will be damaging to the historical character or value of the structure as determined by the Louisiana State Historic Preservation Office (SHPO).
 Cultural resources, including archaeological resources and historic/architectural resources, could be directly and indirectly affected by the implementation of the Nonstructural Plan.
-Based on the history of the Study Area and the number of existing historic sites and artifacts found during previous investigations, a relatively low potential exists that previously unrecorded archaeological sites would be identified during site investigations.
-To ensure full consideration of potential impacts to cultural resources, a Programmatic Agreement has been developed between the USACE, New Orleans District and the Louisiana State Historic Preservation Office (SHPO) regarding the implementation of the Nonstructural Plan in the Study Area.
-The Programmatic Agreement is anticipated to be executed prior to a release of Final Report in July of 2021.
-The Programmatic Agreement sets forth the agreed-upon procedures the USACE would follow prior to implementation of a selected alternative in order to satisfy USACE's Section 106 responsibilities for all Project undertakings.
+Based on the history of the Study Area and the number of existing historic sites and artifacts found during previous investigations, a relatively low potential exists that previously unrecorded archaeological sites will be identified during site investigations.
+To ensure full consideration of potential impacts to cultural resources, a Programmatic Agreement has been developed between the USACE, New Orleans District and the Louisiana SHPO regarding the implementation of the

+TSP in the study area.
+The Programmatic Agreement is anticipated to be executed prior to a release of a Final Report.
+The Programmatic Agreement sets forth the agreed-upon procedures the USACE will follow prior to implementation of a selected alternative in order to satisfy USACE's Section 106 responsibilities for all project undertakings.